Bill and Hillary Clinton National Airport Little Rock

 Disadvantaged Business Enterprise (DBE) program

 The DBE Program applies to our federally funded construction projects.
-The program is funded by the United States Department of Transportation and administered by the Arkansas Department of Transportation per Code of Federal Regulation 49, Part 26.
-It seeks to eliminate discrimination in awarding federally assisted contracts and helping develop businesses that can compete in the marketplace outside of the DBE program.
+It is funded by the United States Department of Transportation and administered by the Arkansas Department of Transportation (ARDOT) per Code of Federal Regulation 49, Part 26.
+The program seeks to eliminate discrimination in awarding federally assisted contracts and help develop businesses that can compete in the marketplace outside of the DBE program.

 The ACDBE Program applies to the food & beverages, retail, and advertising sold inside the airport as well as any other goods and services sold to the traveling public, following the Code of Federal Regulation 49, Part 23 for the U.S. Department of Transportation.